How to Use GPOs as a Cost Savings Strategy

 - Review product specifications for savings opportunities

-Savings worth striving for
+Savings worth going after

-Cost savings become harder to find as a procurement function matures.
+Cost reduction become harder to find as a procurement function matures.
 Don’t make the mistake of squeezing your suppliers for short-term cost savings as this will damage relationships and the opportunity for long-term value creation will be lost.

 Instead, set your sights on the things that may seem harder to reach.
-These cost-savings strategies take longer (years, in some cases), but will ultimately pay off with ongoing value.
+These cost savings strategies take longer (years, in some cases), but will ultimately pay off with ongoing value: